Fitbit Surge is a reasonably feature rich fitness tracker with a large display and reasonable battery life.

 Pro Continuous heart rate tracking eliminates risk of forgetting to activate the feature

 The Fitbit Surge fitness tracker has automatic, continuous, wrist based heart rate tracking.
 Heart rate data is stored at one second intervals during exercise, and at five second intervals during non-exercise activities.

 Pro LCD screen that can display multiple stats without the need of using the app

-Similar fitness trackers depend on Bluetooth in order to relay info to a smartphone - Fitbit Surge can display information locally.
+Similar fitness trackers depend on Bluetooth in order to relay info to a smartphone.
+Fitbit Surge can display information locally on the display which is far more convenient.

 Pro Lets users log meals by voice